-In the Florida, a staggering percentage of marriages end in divorce.
+In Florida, a staggering percentage of marriages end in divorce.
 If you are in the process of getting married or are considering proposing to your long-term partner, those oft-cited and depressing statistics don’t have to scare you – plenty of couples “make it” too.
 What high divorce rates should tell you is that preparing for the possibility of your marriage not lasting your whole life isn’t a bad idea.
-And with a prenuptial agreement, you can be sure that even if your marriage goes south, your personal future and the future of your family is protected.
+And with a prenuptial agreement, you can be sure that even if your marriage goes south, your personal future and the future of your family are protected.
 If you are considering getting a prenup but are on the fence, here are five telltale signs that a prenuptial agreement is a good idea for your situation.

 1. You Possess Considerable Premarital Assets

-Divorce can sometimes be a long, drawn out, and expensive process and most of that struggle comes from dividing assets and splitting up possessions.
+Divorce can sometimes be a long, drawn-out, and expensive process and most of that struggle come from dividing assets and splitting up possessions.
 If you enter a marriage with a lot of assets to your name, getting a prenup will help you assure that in the event of a divorce, you won’t have as long and protracted of a legal battle to contend with.
 Plus, you will be able to protect assets you’ve earned before marriage.
 If you come to the table with a lot of previously acquired assets, getting a prenup is an excellent idea.